Pfaffenthal-Kirchberg railway station: Accessibility

 Step-free access is available throughout the station.
 Elevators and escalators connect both platforms to the enclosed footbridge for interchanges, with further elevators providing access from the Rue St Mathieu entrance to platform 2 and the footbridge, and the funicular above platform 1 providing access from Avenue J.F.
 Kennedy to the station.

 Due to the decision not to charge passengers for use of the funicular, the funicular, via the station provides a step-free access route for pedestrians and cyclists from the Kirchberg plateau to the Pfaffenthal valley below.

 Services

-Pfaffenthal-Kirchberg station is served by trains from the InterCity (IC), Regional-Express (RE) and Regionalbahn (RB) services.
+Pfaffenthal-Kirchberg station is currently served by five trains per hour and per direction from the InterCity (IC), Regional-Express (RE) and Regionalbahn (RB) services.